rcolinp/clinical_informatics_umls/README.md

 Neo4j will serve as the primary datastore for both analysis of UMLS leveraging Neo4j's powerful tooling framework consisting of its native graph query language `Cypher` in conjunction with three powerful Neo4j product/plugin offerings - `APOC`, `Graph Data Science (GDS)` and `Neosemantics (N10s)`.

 Usage of `APOC` and `Graph Data Science (GDS)` will provide powerful analytical approaches which extend Neo4j's un-matched ability to analyze, aggregate and visualize rich interconnected data.
-As the World's leading graph database - Neo4j provides industry leading performance, flexibility and versatility to analyze and make sense of such interconnected.
+As the World's leading graph database - Neo4j provides industry leading performance, flexibility and versatility to analyze and make sense of such richly interconnected data.
 Neo4j's product offering `Neosemantics (N10s)` will be utilized as a means of mapping Neo4j LPG schema to a valid W3C RDF serialization & public schema.
 Furthermore mapping to the largest public schema in the world -> [schema.org](https://schema.org).

 If unfamiliar with Neo4j product/plugin offerings  via `Neo4j Labs`, go check out the awesome documentation regarding the 3 plugins discussed above: